isaiah-parton/onyx/README.md

 # Onyx
-My immediate-mode ui library for writing desktop apps in Odin.
+My immediate-mode UI library for writing desktop apps in Odin.

 It uses *vgo* my WGPU graphics library.

+I'm going somewhere with this I swear.